 Anything becomes harder to do at scale when it’s done manually.
 It takes more time to do, large efforts need to be undertaken to guarantee a consistent result, and it generally ends up costing a lot more to do.
 Automation gives us the ability to create a predictable level of quality at scale with limited resources.

 Configuring monitoring and observability is no stranger to that paradigm and it was also highlighted in the latest State of DevOps 2020 report.
 Based on that report successful organizations enable Application Teams through self-service capabilities to setup and configure Monitoring and Alerting without causing manual work on the team responsible for monitoring.
-Defining what to monitor and what to be alerted on must be as easy for developers as checking in a monitoring configuration file into version control along with the applications source code.
-With the next commit or Pull Request their code gets built, deployed and the automatically get their monitoring dashboards and alerting notifications.
+Defining what to monitor and what to be alerted on must be as easy for developers as checking in a monitoring configuration file into version control along with the application’s source code.
+With the next commit or Pull Request their code gets built, deployed, and they automatically get their monitoring dashboards and alerting notifications.
 This self-service model will ensure that your developers can focus more time on building business services.
 They will adopt your monitoring self-service platform instead of building a custom monitoring solution that fits into their development process and mindset.

 Besides providing monitoring as a self-service to your application teams, the general increase in adoption of Dynatrace within your organization will require you to automate the process of onboarding teams, applications and entire environments.
 Combining the power of automation with version-controlled configurations lands us at GitOps – you describe the configuration of your system as a set of files that you process and apply in an environment.